Insider’s Guide to the Skywalk Trail and Rainbow Mountain Hiking Trails

 Alternative Route: Rainbow Lake via the Callaghan Valley

 You can also reach Rainbow Lake by starting in the neighbouring Callaghan Valley.
 Park near Madeley Lake and watch for the trail head just south of the lake on the west side of the road.
 This route allows you to visit Hanging Lake, Sproatt Mountain, Gin and Tonic Lakes or head straight to Rainbow Lake.
 Please note that many of the trails in this network are not very well marked or worn.
 Read “know before you go” below for tips on navigating!

 Rainbow and Skywalk Trails – Know Before You Go

 - The elevation gain is substantial so supportive hiking boots are ideal.

 - Rainbow Lake is in the community watershed so it’s a no-go-zone for dogs and swimming, dogs are also prohibited on all Rainbow alpine trails.

 - Leave no Trace – Be careful to keep on eye on wrappers on a windy day and make sure they make it out of the backcountry.
 Same goes for food scraps, if it came in, take it out.

-- Camping is only available at Beverley Lake and Hanging Lake or at the trailhead leaving form Madeley
+- Camping is only available at Hanging Lake or at the trailhead leaving from Madeley

 - Much of these trails are in the trees offering protection from the wind, bring an extra layer for when you pop out into the alpine so you’ll still be comfortable